-On June 1, 2017, Minco plc and Buchans entered into an agreement with Dalradian Resources Inc. on the terms of the acquisition by Dalradian of Minco plc's 2% royalty on the Curraghinalt gold deposit (the "Royalty Disposal"), in return for the issue of a total of 15,490,666 new Dalradian Shares valued at \$20,000,000.
-The Royalty Disposal was structured as an offer by Dalradian for the acquisition of the entire issued share capital of Minco plc (the "Offer").
-The Offer was implemented by means of a scheme of arrangement, under Section 450 of the Companies Act 2014 of Ireland (the "Scheme").
-As part of the Scheme, Minco plc undertook a demerger of Buchans, its wholly owned subsidiary, by way of a transfer in specie of the shares of Buchans to Minco plc Shareholders (the "Demerger") effective August 30, 2017.
+On June 1, 2017, Minco PLC and Buchans Resources Limited ("Buchans"), entered into an agreement with Dalradian Resources Inc. on the terms of the acquisition by Dalradian of Minco PLC's 2% royalty on the Curraghinalt gold deposit, which was structured as an offer by Dalradian for the acquisition of the entire issued share capital of Minco PLC.
+The offer was implemented by means of a Scheme of Arrangement, under Section 450 of the Companies Act 2014 of Ireland.
+As part of the Scheme, Minco PLC undertook a demerger of Buchans its wholly owned subsidiary which held the Minco Subsidiaries, by way of a transfer in specie of the shares of Buchans to Minco PLC Shareholders effective August 30, 2017.

-On 28 October 2019, the Company entered into an Arrangement Agreement with Buchans (the Company's sole shareholder at that time) and Canadian Manganese Company Inc. to effect a Plan of Arrangement involving a group reorganisation whereby Buchans agreed to distribute to its shareholders, pro rata, all of the shares of Canadian Manganese Company Inc. and exchangeable warrants entitling such shareholders to receive shares of the Company or additional shares of Buchans, at their option.

-MINCO EXPLORATION PLC NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED 31 December 2021, 2020 and 2019

-2. GROUP REORGANIZATIONS (CONTINUED)

 On 31 December 2019, Buchans filed Articles of Arrangement to implement the Plan of Arrangement for the group reorganization and spin-out of subsidiaries, which had been approved by Buchan's shareholders on 10 December 2019, and by the Ontario Superior Court of Justice on 19 December 2019.

-Under the Plan of Arrangement, shareholders retained their existing shares of Buchans, and Buchans distributed to its shareholders, pro rata all of the shares of Canadian Manganese Company Inc. and 59,868,716 exchangeable warrants ("Exchangeable Warrants") entitling shareholders to receive either one share of Minco Exploration or 0.25 additional shares of Buchans, at the shareholder's option, for each share of Buchans held.
+Under the Arrangement Buchans distributed to its shareholders, pro rata 59,868,716 exchangeable warrants ("Exchangeable Warrants") entitling shareholders to receive either one share of Minco Exploration or 0.25 additional shares of Buchans, at the shareholder's option, for each share of Buchans held.
 During the year 2020, 9,227,879 Exchangeable Warrants were exchanged into 2,260,670 Buchans shares and 1,039,844 Warrants were exchanged into Minco Exploration shares.
 On 31 December 2020, the 49,564,720 unexercised Exchangeable Warrants were automatically exchanged into Minco Exploration shares.
+At 31 December 2022, Buchans held 11,227,879 shares of Minco Exploration.